-Aage Sørensen, in "Toward a Sounder Basis for Class Analysis," argues that Marxists are correct in placing exploitation at the center of class analysis since an exploitation-centered concept of class has a much greater potential for explaining the structural foundations of social conflicts over inequality than does its principle rival, the material "life conditions" conception of class.
+Aage Sørensen (2000) argues that Marxists are correct in placing exploitation at the center of class analysis since an exploitation-centered concept of class has a much greater potential for explaining the structural foundations of social conflicts over inequality than does its principle rival, the material "life-conditions" conception of class.
 But he also believes that existing concepts of exploitation are seriously compromised due to an absence of rigorous theoretical foundations.
-To solve this problem he proposes rehabilitating the concept of exploitation by closely identifying it with the economic concept of rent.
+To solve this problem he proposes rehabilitating the of the concept of exploitation by closely identifying it with the economic concept of rent.
 This, he believes, retains the fundamental sociological meaning of exploitation while giving the concept much more theoretical precision and analytical power.

-I share with Sørensen the commitment to reconstructing an exploitation-centered concept of class (Wright 1979, 1985, 1989, 1997).
+I share with Sørensen the commitment to reconstructing an exploitation-centered concept of class (Wright, 1979, 1985, 1989, 1997).
 And, like Sørensen, I believe that a rigorous concept of exploitation can be elaborated without the use of the labor theory of value.
 I have also argued that there is a close link between the concept of economic rent and various forms of exploitation.
-I disagree, however, that exploitation can be fruitfully defined simply in terms of rent-generating processes or that a class
+I disagree, however, that exploitation can be fruitfully defined simply in terms of rent-generating processes, or that a class analysis built on such foundations will be satisfactory.
+The objective of this paper is to explain why I feel rent alone does not provide an "sounder basis" for class analysis.